easolhq/easolhq.github.io/docs/reference/tags/variant_pricing/index.md

-`adult_count` | Number of guests to consider in price calculation | Yes `start_on` | Check-in date to consider in price calculation | If rendering for an Accommodation Variant `end_on` | Check-in date to consider in price calculation | If rendering for an Accommodation Variant
+`adult_count` | Number of guests to consider in price calculation | Yes `start_on` | Check-in date to consider in price calculation | If rendering for an Accommodation Variant `end_on` | Check-in date to consider in price calculation | If rendering for an Accommodation Variant `include_fees` | Option to include booking fees and custom on platform fees in the price | No

 ## Bootstrapping and fetching new prices